Meet This Sulphur-Crested Cockatoo Named Cocky Bennett, The Oldest Known Bird In The World Who Lived 120 Years And Had His Own Phrases

 To promote these benefits, initiatives that encourage responsible pet ownership and animal care are essential.
 By fostering relationships between humans and animals, we can enhance the quality of life for both parties, ultimately supporting mental health and happiness.

-Research shows that pets and companion animals can fulfill emotional needs and provide comfort.
+Pets and companion animals can fulfill emotional needs and provide comfort.

-Birds like Cocky Bennett exemplify how attachment can lead to profound emotional connections that enhance human experience.
+Birds like Cocky Bennett exemplify how attachment can lead to profound emotional connections that enhance the human experience.

 Additionally, the phenomenon of 'pet therapy' highlights the therapeutic benefits of interacting with intelligent animals.